 If you packed everything into the moving truck, you made a huge mistake!
 If it arrives late, or you get in late, you won’t want to climb over your refrigerator to get your toothbrush and your baby’s blankie.
 Pack things you’ll need immediately– toiletries, basic tools, a flashlight, soap, toilet paper, medicine and dog food.

-Not Prepping Your Pets
+Not Preparing Your Pets

 Moving is stressful and doubly so for pets!
 They may be uneasy about what is happening, so keep their routine as normal as possible.
 Also arrange a pre-move vet visit for booster shots and any needed medications.